trln/data-blog/_posts/2018-06-19-visualization-librarian-census.md

 I’m happy to be able to share these results (finally), but I know that the next steps will have to come from the group.
-Maybe we can start building up from good models, like the NC Data Interest Group.
+Maybe we can start building up from good models, like the NC Data Interest Group (NCDIG).
-Earlier this month I taught my third year at NCSU’s Data Science and Visualization Institute for Librarians, which means we have three cohorts of librarians building data and visualization skills who may also be looking for a community.
+Earlier this month I taught my third year at NCSU’s [Data Science and Visualization Institute for Librarians](https://www.lib.ncsu.edu/data-science-and-visualization-institute), which means we have three cohorts of librarians building data and visualization skills who may also be looking for a community.